 I’m a first-generation US born, Mexican Indigenous woman.
-I picked up a camera over two years ago as a response and desire to preserving and reconnecting to my community after a 3 year creative block and loss.
+I picked up a camera as a response to preserve and reconnect to my community after a year hiatus from my art practice.

-For my work in general it is about creating a connection to community and to people who have similar struggles, pains, desires and dreams.
-I use my camera as a storytelling tool to document people and places that I encounter in my daily life.
+My photography is about documenting and creating a connection to my community.
+I want to connect to people who have similar struggles, pains, desires and dreams.
+I use my camera as a storytelling tool to document people and places that I encounter in my life.

-I attended the California College of the Arts on a full ride scholarship from 2003-2006.
-I graduated with a BFA in Fashion Design and Art in Community.
-During my time at CCA I took a mentorship with Professor, Human Rights Activist and Artist, Claudia Bernardi, where I learned to bridge my art work to create and implement community based workshops and art classes.
+I graduated from the California College of the Arts with a BFA in Fashion Design and Art in Community.
+During my time at CCA I took a mentorship with Professor, Human Rights Activist and Artist, Claudia Bernardi, where I learned how to bridge my art practice to create art in community.

-From 2005-2017 I worked as an Art Instructor, Youth Counselor and Case Manager in classroom, community and inpatient facilities with foster care and migrant youth and adults with developmental disabilities, where I created and implemented art classes and workshops for behavioral rehabilitation, healing and artistic expression.
-I advocated and collaborated with community partners to meet children and family needs.
-I also got the opportunity to curate and show my students and clients work in galleries and museums.
+For many years I worked as an Art Teacher and Counselor with foster care youth, migrant youth and adults with developmental disabilities.
+I created art classes and workshops for behavioral rehabilitation, healing and artistic expression.
+I advocated and collaborated with community organizations.
+I also got the opportunity to curate and show my students work in galleries and museums.

 I have shown my work in varies galleries and centers.
-I have made costumes for the stage, worked in medium size fashion houses and have styled films and fashion photoshoots.
+I have made costumes for the stage, worked in medium size fashion houses and I have styled wardrobe for films and fashion shoots.